layershift/enscale-docs/pages/08.ruby/deployment-guides/01.dependency-management/docs.10.md

 source "https://rubygems.org"
 ```

-If you use a Rubygem repository, which requires credentials, you can include the username and password in your source command:
+If you use a Rubygem repository which requires credentials, you can include the username and password in your source command:
 ```ruby
 source "https://username:password@gems.example.com"
 ```